 In fact, a February 2022 survey revealed that more women reported playing video games daily than men.

 In a field long dominated by men, women are making a name for themselves.
-Streamers like pokimane and Valkyrae are some of the leading Twitch content creators, and many women are looking to change the platform for the better by advocating for stronger community guidelines and content moderation.
+Gaming streamers like pokimane and Valkyrae are some of the leading Twitch content creators, and many women are looking to change the platform for the better by advocating for stronger community guidelines and content moderation.

 This community is also growing fast.
 In 2017, women made up only 18.5% of users, but now they’re taking up more real estate at 35%.